Philosophy and Religion

 111. Introduction to Comparative Religion: Western

 This course offers an introductory study of the central ideas in living Western religions.
 The course concentrates on Judaism, Christianity, and Islam.
 The readings focus on the primary religious texts of each religion.
 Consideration is also given to philosophical issues common to Western religions.
+No prerequisite.

 112. Introduction to Comparative Religion: Eastern